 History of Art

-All BFA students are required to take 5 courses in the history of art as part of their academic requirements.
+All BFA students are required to take 5 courses, totaling 15 semester hour units, in the history of art as part of their non-studio requirements.
 In their first semester, first-time BFA students take Introduction to Visual and Critical Studies.
-The other 4 courses in the History of Art requirement can be satisfied by completing any courses in the Visual and Critical Studies department based on the Fenway campus or in the Art History department based on the Medford/Somerville campus.
+The other 4 courses (12 semester hour units) in the history of art requirement can be satisfied by completing any courses in the Visual and Critical Studies department based on the Fenway campus or in the Art History department based on the Medford/Somerville campus.
 This allows students to choose art history courses from across disciplines and eras that support individual interests.